-The original concept for Brain in Hand came from Dr Tony Brown, the Clinical Director of the Autism Diagnostic Research Centre and one of their founder Directors Andrew Stamp, whose son has autism.
-Andrew and Tony spotted the need to provide assistance to people both within a supported environment, but crucially to help them on their journey to greater independence.
+The original concept for Brain in Hand came from the Clinical Director of the Autism Diagnostic Research Centre and Andrew Stamp, one of the Centre’s founding directors, whose son has autism.
+They spotted the need to provide assistance to people both within a supported environment, but crucially to help them on their journey to greater independence.
 Andrew went on to found Brain in Hand.

 Since that initial insight we have come a long way.
 Working closely with leading support providers, we systematically developed and tested the technology over three years.
 But that time and effort has paid off.
 Today, from the Innovation Centre at Exeter University, we work with charities, social services, NHS trusts, schools and universities across the UK to greater personalise care with Brain in Hand and put the individual more in control of their support.

 We have won awards for our technology and every day are amazed and delighted to read the impact reports shared with us from our customers and touched by the difference the technology is making to individuals.